Top 10 Things to do with Children on the Isle of Mull

 6. Take a family friendly walk

-Walks on the Isle of Mull for kids don’t have to involve climbing Ben More, the island’s Munro – you can see some great views at lower levels and with little effort.
-Aros Park is a great option for walking with kids on Mull; located just south of Tobermory Aros Park has a network of maintained tracks including some that are suitable for pushchairs too.
+Walks on the Isle of Mull for kids don’t have to involve climbing Ben More, the island’s Munro.
+You can see some great views at lower levels and with little effort.
+Aros Park is a great option for walking with children on Mull.
+Located just south of Tobermory, Aros Park has a network of maintained tracks, including some that are suitable for pushchairs too.
 In sunny weather children will enjoy ball games on the grass where there is also a climbing frame and picnic areas.
 In heavy rain the park is stunning with its many impressive waterfalls that thunder into the sea of Tobermory harbour.
 There are trails into the woods with adventure courses to complete and stunning views over the harbour to Tobermory.
 See details and maps on our walking page.

 7. Make waves at the Isle of Mull Swimming Pool

-The Isle of Mull Swimming pool is centrally located in Craignure at the Isle of Mull Hotel.
-This 17m long pool is great for kids, the depth is 1.2m and there is also a shallower toddler/learner pool too.
-Adults can also enjoy use of the Spa which has a sauna, steam room and outdoor jacuzzi.
+The Isle of Mull Swimming Pool is centrally located in Craignure at the Isle of Mull Hotel.
+This 17m long pool is great for children because the depth is 1.2m.
+There is a shallower toddler/learner pool too.
+Adults can also enjoy use of the spa, which has a sauna, steam room and outdoor Jacuzzi.
 A range of beauty treatments are available and there is a Rasul Mud room.
 After everyone has enjoyed the pool you can head over for a bite to eat in the hotel lounge bar.

 9. Hit the beach for sandcastles and paddling!